Imperium42/discord-rpc/README.md

 * All bloat and source stuff that we Windows simple folk would never look at has all been removed for simplicity.

-* The architecture was designed to be intuitive to place into a REAL Unity project with better placmeent.
+* The architecture was redesigned to be intuitive to place into a REAL Unity project with better placement.

 * The DLL file is already provided for you and placed correctly.
 Don't even worry about it unless you error out.